wychlw/neko_email_worker/readme.md

 ```

 Change the password to someting simple, you will be able to edit from the client to generate a sha256 hashed version after fully setup.
+**But protect the token carefully!
+As it's expected to generate randomly and we use this to indicate a user.**

 Then deploy the worker with:
 ```bash